nskartoredjo/TI2806/README.md

 The Tygron Environment used by the agent can be found at the [tygron fork](https://github.com/nskartoredjo/tygron)

 ## Releases
-At the end of every sprint there will be new [releases](https://github.com/nskartoredjo/TI2806/releases) published, including pre-releases.
+At the end of every sprint there will be new [releases](https://github.com/nskartoredjo/TI2806/releases) published.
+There will be two releases every week: A stable Service Agent release, and a unstable Development Build pre-release.

+## Branch structure
+Branches will consist out of three levels: features >> development >> master.

+Every new feature will be implemented in its own branch.
+When done the feature will be merged with the development branch.
+The development branchs purpose is to combine the diferent features to create a stable tested program with clean code.
+When stable and clean the development branch will be merged with the master.

 ## Documentation
 Additional files will be published at [Google Drive](https://drive.google.com/drive/folders/0B_mzqGuX8rLPTFlwd1dPREo3cGM).